Umbrella Insurance for Homeowners: Do You Need Extra Liability Coverage?

 Find your best options in less than 2 minutes

-If a guest is seriously injured at your home and sues for $800,000 — but your homeowners liability limit is only $300,000 — you could be personally on the hook for the remaining $500,000.
+If a guest is seriously injured at your home and sues for $800,000, but your homeowners liability limit is only $300,000, you could be personally on the hook for the remaining $500,000.
 That's exactly the gap umbrella insurance is designed to fill.
-For as little as $150 to $383 per year, a $1 million umbrella policy gives homeowners an essential financial safety net that most people don't think about until it's too late.
+For roughly $200 to $600 per year in 2026, a $1 million umbrella policy gives homeowners an essential financial safety net that most people don't think about until it's too late.

-In this guide, you'll learn exactly how umbrella insurance works alongside your home policy, which homeowners are most at risk, what unique coverages umbrella provides, and how to bundle all your policies for meaningful discounts.
+In this guide, you'll learn exactly how umbrella insurance works alongside your home policy, which homeowners are most at risk, what unique coverages umbrella provides, and how to bundle all your policies for meaningful discounts in today's rising verdict environment.

 Key Pinch Points